slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_41-44_USC_vs_FLA.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Florida should win 4 or more singles matches _50%_ of the time.
+- Florida should win 4 or more singles matches *50%* of the time.
-- Southern California should win 4 or more singles matches _18%_ of the time.
+- Southern California should win 4 or more singles matches *18%* of the time.
-- The winner of the doubles point will decide the match the other _32%_ of the time.
+- The winner of the doubles point should decide the match the other *32%* of the time.
-- If Florida wins the doubles point, their chances of winning the dual improve to _82%_.
+- If Florida wins the doubles point, their chances of winning the dual improve to *82%*.
-- If Southern California wins the doubles point, their chances of winning the dual improve to _50%_.
+- If Southern California wins the doubles point, their chances of winning the dual improve to *50%*.

 ------